mere-dev/mere-dev.github.io/content/docs/contributing/code-of-conduct.md

 reported to the community leaders responsible for enforcement at
 <contact@mere.dev>.

-Anyone accused has the right to face their accusor.
+Anyone accused has the right to face their accuser.
 Anyone has the right to resolve their dispute through arbitration with mutually elected mediators.

 ## Enforcement Guidelines